All Episodes

 And it's kind of like a, you know, part of me was like, I should just let it go.

-But I think those kinds of little manipulations, they're worth confronting, and they're worth talking about.
+But I think those kinds of little manipulations, they're worth confronting and they're worth talking about.

-So a little dig gets thrown at you, and you know, one maybe you can let go, but when the second one comes along, you kind of gotta say, yeah, I don't think this is not right.
+But when the second one comes along, you kind of got to say, yeah, I don't think this is not right.

 Come on, this is unfair.